GoDaddy pricing: everything you need to know

 GoDaddy offers three Microsoft 365-based email hosting plans designed to meet a variety of business needs, from simple domain-based emails to full productivity suites.
 These plans cater to different user requirements – whether you need a basic professional email or advanced tools for team collaboration:

-- Microsoft 365 Email Essentials starts at $1.99/user/month (renews at $7.99) and is perfect for individuals or small businesses that need a domain-based email without extra productivity tools.
+- Microsoft 365 Email Essentials starts at $1.99/user/month (renews at $8.99) and is perfect for individuals or small businesses who need a domain-based email without extra productivity tools.
 It includes 10GB of email storage, ideal for light users.

 - Microsoft 365 Email Plus starts at $3.99/user/month (renews at $9.99) and offers 50GB of email storage – great for growing teams that need more space for correspondence and scheduling.